carlosgnet/awesome-bitclout/README.md

 ## Credits

-This list was based on [this spreadsheet](https://docs.google.com/spreadsheets/d/1iEAZUoCavoj91Zc3OtESwVmTJ1th8ULMM6GeV9oLm1w) compiled by [Chris McCann](https://bitclout.com/u/mccannatron).
+This list was based on [this spreadsheet](https://docs.google.com/spreadsheets/d/1iEAZUoCavoj91Zc3OtESwVmTJ1th8ULMM6GeV9oLm1w) compiled by [Chris McCann](https://bitclout.com/u/mccannatron), which has been deprecated in favor [BitHunt](https://www.bitclouthunt.com/).